Personal Collections

 17 November, 2023

-Nilanjana Sudeshna “Jhumpa” Lahiri is a Bengali American author of novels, short stories and essays.
+Nilanjana Sudeshna or ‘Jhumpa’ Lahiri is a Bengali American author of novels, short stories and essays.
 She writes in English and, more recently, in Italian.
-Lahiri was born in London to Indian immigrant parent.
-Her family moved to the United States when she was three and Lahiri has been quoted saying she saying about America “I wasn’t born here, but I might as well have been”.
+Lahiri was born in London to Indian immigrant parents and moved to the United States with her family when she was three years old.
+Her work is largely autobiographical and frequently draws on her personal experience of migration as well as that of her parents, friends, acquaintances, and others in the Bengali communities she knows.
+Lahiri examines her characters’ struggles, anxieties, and biases to chronicle the nuances and details of immigrant psychology and behaviour.

-Given that I am always coming and going, my thoughts can’t manage to settledown here. (p.
-9)
+Given that I am always coming and going, my thoughts can’t manage to settle down here. (p.9)

 Because when all is said and done the setting doesn’t matter: the space, the walls, the light.
 It makes no difference whether I’m under a clear blue sky or caught in the rain or swimming in the transparent sea in summer. […] I’ve never stayed still, I’ve always been moving, that’s all I’ve ever been doing.
 Always waiting either to get somewhere or to come back.
 Or to escape.
 I keep packing and unpacking the small suitcase at my feet. (p.153)

 She drinks a glass of pomegranate juice.
 It looks like a glass of blood, though I don’t tell her that.
-She says she’s hungry and ask for a Cornett.
+She says she’s hungry and asks for a Cornett.
 She splits it in half, then divides one of the pieces.
 She takes a small bite, then arranges the rest of the pieces on her napkin.
+People turn to look at her as we’re sitting in the piazza, but she doesn’t pay them heed.
+She’s fluent in the language her parents struggle to speak.
+She doesn’t look like a tourist or a foreigner, she’s the type that fits in anywhere. […] She’s already brave enough to stand up to authority and she’s determined to make a life for herself here.
+I am fond of this girl; her grit inspires me.
+At the same time, I think about myself back then and feel depressed. […] I didn’t know love at her age. (p.17)

-But I can’t stand my stepmother, she has no life, no voice of her won.
+“But I can’t stand my stepmother, she has no life, no voice of her won.
 My mom was basically the same, that’s why my dad left her.
 That dynamic doesn’t work anymore.
-I want to be a strong woman independent, like you. (p.18)
+I want to be a strong woman independent, like you.” (p.18)

 At the theatre:

 A man takes a picture of his wife, as if she were the queen.
-I try to step out of the way but we’re crammed together, its too late.
-Im caught in the charade, I play a part in it, albeit as an extra. (p.59)
+I try to step out of the way, but we’re crammed together, it’s too late.
+I’m caught in the charade, I play a part in it, albeit as an extra. (p.59)

 On vocation: